dahlia-lib/dahlia-rs/README.md

-# Dahlia.rs
+# Dahlia-rs

-A Rust port of [Dahlia](https://github.com/trag1c/Dahlia) — a simple text formatting package, inspired by the game Minecraft.
+A Rust port of [dahlia](https://github.com/dahlia-lib/dahlia) — a simple text formatting package, inspired by the game Minecraft.

 Text is formatted in a similar way to in the game.
 With Dahlia, it is formatted by typing a marker (`&` by default in the original implementation) followed by a